How to maintain professional boundaries as a support worker

 Why do we need ethical standards?

-Ethical guidelines are important in providing a safe and clear working environment for workers to provide effective and goal-directed services and support.
+Ethical guidelines are important because they help create a safe and clear working environment.
+These guidelines help support workers provide effective and goal-focused services and support.

 Some areas a support worker should keep in mind